 For us, church gathering is a call to build out the welcome that the church has received, where it does not yet exist—for the frightened and embarrassed, for the poor and the generous, the uneducated and the wise, for the incarcerated and the addicted, for the hat-wearing and the tattoo having, for the sensory-sensitive and the differently abled, for the perceptive and the skeptical, for the difficult and the lonely, for the impolitic and the disruptive, for the very young and the very old.
 The call is to give this welcome form in local places and to practice it together so that the Christian faith might be lived and fed and shared in every community and neighborhood to the glory of God.

 Could this work be for you?
 We’d love to talk with you about it.

-Have you, in the midst of exploring a new idea, uttered the phrase, “I didn’t learn how to do that in seminary!”
+Have you heard or even uttered the phrase, “I didn’t learn how to do that in seminary!?”
 Have you wondered “What does it even mean to draft practices for financial management oversight in a way that is faithful and theologically sound?”

 We have been listening to creative colleagues and graduates and thinking hard about how the skills of nonprofit management are needed in the church, but also in need of adaptation for faithful use in the church context rather than the marketplace.
 So, we are gathering nine leaders to lead a virtual three-part Faith-based Nonprofit Workshop Series for creative leaders via Zoom.